 Look for products containing coconut oil or castor oil—both are amazing for hydration and will give your hair an incredible sheen.
 Here is a great DIY mask you can do at home with just 2 ingredients, or if you want some more options, here are 5 more hair masks.
 If your hair is especially dry and damaged, we recommend using a hair mask 2-3 times a week or in place of your conditioner.

-5. Incorporate coconut oil into your hair routine.
+5. Incorporate coconut oil and baobab oil into your hair routine.

 Coconut oil has endless benefits for your hair, especially when it comes to frizz.
 Try to make a habit of using pure, organic coconut oil in your beauty routine.
 You can use it two ways; the first being as a mask.